Uganthan-V/groz/README.md

 **Groz** is a cross-platform grocery management application built using **Flutter** and **Firebase**.
 Designed for families, students, and professionals, the app enables collaborative grocery list creation and team-based coordination with features like voice input, smart recommendations, and seamless real-time sync.

-> 🚀 Supports: Android, iOS, Web, Windows, Linux, macOS
+> 🚀 Supports: Android, Web.

 ---

 ## ✨ Features

 - **🧾 Team-Based Grocery Lists**
-  Share and manage grocery lists with team members in real time.
+  Share and manage grocery lists with team members (tailored for families, college groups, and professional teams) in real time.

 - **🎤 Voice Input**
   Add items hands-free with mic-enabled voice commands.